VNNikolaidis/nnlib2Rcpp/README.md

 ---

-For creating new NN components and models in nnlib2 and nnlib2Rcpp see also:
+For implementing new NN components and models in nnlib2 that can be used in nnlib2Rcpp, see also:

 https://r-posts.com/creating-custom-neural-networks-with-nnlib2rcpp/